 John J.C.
-Little 1937-1958 - Ingersoll, Ontario, Canada
+Little, 1937-1958; Ingersoll, Ontario, Canada

-Little's long-wheelbase coaches were built using the same techniques used by today's stretch limousine builders.
-He typically took a regular wheelbase coupe or sedan and cut it in half through the center of the B-pillar.
-He then extended the chassis and drivetrain and inserted a hand-made section between the exposed halves of the car.
+Little's [cars] were built using the same techniques that had been used by other hearse and ambulance builders for decades.
+He typically took a standard-wheelbase coupe or sedan and cut it in half through the center of the B-pillar.
+He then extended the chassis and driveshaft, bridged the sections of framework in the roof and body and then cut and hand-formed pieces of sheetmetal to join the bodywork on either side.
+Each of the many pieces of metal used to complete the "gap" would have been created and attached individually.
 The custom-built section was securely welded to the body, and the resulting seams were filled with lead, sanded smooth, and then primed and painted.
-His small size made him unable to purchase the purpose-built commercial chassis that larger manufacturers used under their professional cars.

 Automobiles were in short supply during the war in Canada as well as in the United States and Little spent the early part of the war modifying vehicles for emergency duty and domestic Civil Defense work.
 As the war dragged on he stayed busy refurbishing and repainting older cars and coaches as owners tried to extend their usable lifespans.
-Little is known to have built a stretched 1941 Packard Clipper hearse near the end of the War for the Needham Funeral Home of Blenheim, Ontario.
+Mr. Little is known to have built a stretched 1941 Packard Clipper hearse near the end of the War for the Needham Funeral Home of Blenheim, Ontario.

-Little's postwar vehicles were commonly built using long-wheelbase 7-passenger production limousines that were modified for use as side-servicing ambulances and funeral coaches.
+Little's postwar vehicles were commonly built using standard long-wheelbase 7-passenger sedans that were modified for use as side-servicing ambulances and funeral coaches.
 Little placed a removable center-post between the two passenger-side doors and reinforced the door sills and sub-flooring as well as the chassis so the vehicle could accept the extra weight.
 Built using a Chrysler chassis and equipped with a Bomgardner cot, Little's sedan-ambulance cost half as much as a new LWB ambulance built by a major coachbuilder like Eureka.
-Occasionally Little would split a standard wheelbase Chevrolet or Monarch sedan and insert a hand-made section between the halves, but the bulk of his work was in the more-profitable and affordable sedan-ambulance conversions.
+Occasionally Little would split a standard-wheelbase Chevrolet or Monarch sedan and insert a hand-made section between the halves, but the bulk of his work was in the more-profitable and affordable sedan-ambulance conversions.
 A few post-war art-carved hearses are known to have been built as late as 1948 using real carved-wood panels set into a stretched panel van or sedan body.
 Little also converted a number of post-war long-wheelbase Clippers into sedan-ambulances - one went to the Holmes Ambulance Service of Dresden, Ontario.

 One memorable side-servicing funeral coach was built using a 1948 Lincoln sedan on a noticeably stretched wheelbase.
 The incredibly wide rear side-doors could accommodate a casket without the need to open the front doors.
 The Lincoln retained its stock rear-end and could only be loaded from the side.
 During 1948, Little made a couple of stretched wheelbase funeral coaches based on Chevrolet sedan deliveries, one a standard limousine-style with windows all around and the other a beautiful carved-panel hearse built using actual carved wood panels.
 It was the very last carved-panel hearse to be made by any coachbuilder outside of Japan.